 Tune field mappings and use compression.
 Disable indexing on fields you never search.
 Use

-best_compression(zstd in OpenSearch 2.10+) for indices where query latency is less critical.
+zstdorzstd_no_dict(introduced in OpenSearch 2.9) for better compression than the default LZ4 with minimal CPU overhead, orbest_compression(DEFLATE/zlib) when you want maximum compression at the cost of higher CPU.
 Drop unnecessarydoc_valuesandnorms.
 These changes reduce storage 20-40% without altering functionality.Right-size master nodes.
 Dedicated masters don't store data.
 Running them on the same instance type as data nodes wastes memory and budget.
 A c6g.large ($82/month) handles master duties for clusters up to ~100 nodes - no need for the r6g.xlarge ($245/month) many teams default to.

 Monitor before you scale.
 Tools like Pulse or OpenSearch's own monitoring reveal whether performance bottlenecks come from undersized hardware or from inefficient queries and mappings.
 Throwing hardware at a query problem is the most expensive mistake in search infrastructure.